scupit/json_to_cmake/README.md

 - [ ] Compiler-specific flags per target
 - [ ] Platform-specific imports!!
 - [ ] Generate comments in the CMakeLists.txt file
+- [ ] Allow imported libs to be pulled from github
+- [ ] Link to libraries output from a separate project (using its cmake_data.json)

 ## Finished planned features
 - [x] Specification of individual, non-recursive include directories